How Companies Are Rethinking Growth in 2024

 We've observed three patterns among companies navigating this transition successfully:

 3. Operational discipline.
-The growth era created organizational bloat that many companies are now addressing.
-But the smartest approach isn't across-the-board cuts.
-It's building operational systems that scale efficiently, automating routine work, and ensuring every role has clear value contribution.
+Building operational systems that scale efficiently, automating routine work, and ensuring every role has clear value contribution.

 The Path Forward